 What About Unemployment Benefits When You Resign?

-Employees who resign from a job are often not eligible for unemployment benefits, though workers resigning under duress, or a hostile work environment, may be eligible.
-Check with your state unemployment office and consult an employment advisor if you have questions about the implications of a resignation.
+Employees who resign from a job are often not eligible for unemployment benefits, although workers resigning under duress or from a hostile work environment may be eligible.
+Check with your state unemployment office and consult an employment attorney if you have questions about the implications of a resignation.